Why yet another LDAP-based user management system?

 Can Æ-DIR server run on name-your-favourite-OS-here?

-Æ-DIR is not limited to run on Linux.
+In principle Æ-DIR is not limited to run on Linux.
 Provided you have packages of all the required software it could be installed on various OS platforms shipping at least Python 3.6+.
 Note that tweaking the automated ansible installation to run on different platforms is much work.
 Let me know if you work on supporting another platform and you need help.

 Can I use another LDAP server software for Æ-DIR?

 No. Æ-DIR makes heavy use of OpenLDAP's access control.
 To best of my knowledge other LDAP server implementations do not provide similar powerful access control (despite by implementing custom server-side plugin).
 If you have different opinion/suggestion please let me know.

 I prefer to install only packages shipped by my Linux (enterprise) distribution.
 Why are OpenLDAP packages from different repositories installed?